Introduction

 At this point, you and the employee should have a general understanding of:

-- How successful the onboarding process was
+- How successful was the onboarding process was.

-- If there are areas where they need more support
+- If there are areas where they need more support.

 After 90 days, HR and the direct manager could collaborate on a performance review.
 The check-in should help you assess the employee’s efforts and progress thus far and, most importantly, provide constructive feedback.